 Though there are many advantages to e-commerce, there are a few challenges e-tailers in particular face, including shipping costs, competition with giants like Amazon and return policies.
-For more information on how to overcome these challenges, visit this Business News Daily article.
+For more information, see our article on how to overcome e-commerce challenges.

 Norsig defines pop-ups as temporary tenants taking empty retail or commercial real estate, outfitting it to suit their business needs, and then operating the space on a short-term basis.

-Norsig, who opened eight pop-up shops of her own throughout New York City, said a great advantage is the ability to move the businesses around and open in different neighborhoods, exposing the merchandise to a wider range of customers.
-Pop-ups also are a great option for online businesses looking to test their product in an actual brick-and-mortar location, Norsig said.
+Norsig, who opened eight pop-up shops of her own throughout New York City, said that a great advantage is the ability to move the businesses around and open in different neighborhoods, exposing the merchandise to a wider range of customers.
+Pop-ups also are a great option for online businesses looking to test their products in actual brick-and-mortar locations, Norsig said.

 If you want to get your products into a retail store but don’t mind someone else doing the selling, one option is to become a wholesaler.
 Wholesale businesses provide inventory for retail operations, from independent boutiques to large department stores.
 As a wholesaler, you could produce large quantities of your products and sell them to other retailers, typically through an online platform.